 Paul D. Nordini

-Mr. Nordini practice is highly focused on resolving divorce and custody litigation and legal disputes with as little court activity as possible.
-Mr. Nordini's affordable approach to resolving divorce and custody disputes is largely attributed to a heavy emphasis on resolution focus.
-He has represented celebrities, business owners, and professional athletes in divorce and custody matters.
+Mr. Nordini practice is highly focused on resolving the legal needs of today's busy families with as little court activity as possible.
+Mr. Nordini's unique approach better addresses the failures and heavy costs of today's court system He has represented celebrities, business owners, and professional athletes in various legal matters.

 Paul D. Nordini concentrates his practice on strained family law disputes in the effort to avoid protracted and overly expensive litigation.
 Mr. Nordini's practice also is heavily involved in appellate services touching on custody and divorce rulings.